 Who is BioID?

-BioID is a German biometrics company, founded in 2007 in Erlangen and originated from the German research institute Fraunhofer IIS.
-Developing proprietary software for face liveness detection and facial recognition, the portfolio also includes PhotoVerify, a software for verifying document ownership biometrically for remote identity proofing.
-All technologies are consolidated in the BioID Web Service, offering them as a cloud service via APIs.
-With its facial recognition and face liveness detection software, BioID develops sensor-agnostic solutions, compatible with any standard camera.
+BioID is a German biometrics company, founded in 2007 in Erlangen.
+BioID originated from the German research institute Fraunhofer IIS back in 1998.
+Developing proprietary software for face liveness detection and facial recognition, the portfolio also includes PhotoVerify.The software biometrically verifies document ownership for remote identity proofing.
+All technologies are consolidated in the BioID Web Service, and offered as a cloud service via APIs.
+With its facial recognition and liveness detection software, BioID develops sensor-agnostic solutions, compatible with any standard camera.